USF-Computer-Networking/python-dns-project-ewwong2/README.md

 python-dns-project-ewwong2 created by GitHub Classroom

 ## Description
-This will be a basic DNS server
+This is a basic local DNS server.
+I followed the tutorial from HowCode.

+This is a still a work in progress.

+## Usage
+This code currently ONLY runs on Python 3.
+  `python3 dns\ 2.py`

+and then you can run
+ `dig howcode.org @127.0.0.1`